kernel-community/kernel/docs/track-gaming/module-1/core.md

 If there's no cost to produce a good, then *how can it be scarce*?

 <div class="lightbulb">
-💡 The scarcity of virtual goods is merely shared fiction.
+💡 The scarcity of virtual goods is just a shared fiction.
 </div>

 This foundational change necessitates rethinking our economics.
 What happens to our well-balanced equations when a variable suddenly disappears?
 How will market forces adapt when supply is infinite?